Fraud Detection

 You can also prevent email scanning software from inadvertently submitting a survey response to begin with.

-- Redirect to a full URL: Once a respondent is determined to have already taken the survey, immediately redirect them out of the survey to a URL.
+- Redirect to URL: Once a respondent is determined to have already taken the survey, immediately redirect them out of the survey to a URL.
 Since the survey ends before the respondent can fill it out, you will not have any data this duplicate respondent might produce.

 Qtip: This feature is not available for free accounts.